markcoatsworth/readthedocs/docs/platform-specific/microsoft-windows.rst

 Windows, since this method allows the job to clean up and free any resources it may have allocated.
 When the job exits, the *condor\_starter* cleans up any processes left behind.
-At this point, if **when\_to\_transfer\_output** is set to ON\_EXIT (the default) in the job’s submit description file, the job switches states, from Running to Idle, and no files are transferred back.
-If **when\_to\_transfer\_output** is set to ON\_EXIT\_OR\_EVICT, then files in the job’s temporary working directory which were changed or modified are first sent back to the submitting machine.
+At this point, if **when\_to\_transfer\_output** is set to ``ON_EXIT`` (the default) in the job’s submit description file, the job switches states, from Running to Idle, and no files are transferred back.
+If **when\_to\_transfer\_output** is set to ``ON_EXIT_OR_EVICT``, then files in the job’s temporary working directory which were changed or modified are first sent back to the submitting machine.
 If exactly which files to transfer is specified with **transfer\_output\_files**, then this modifies the files transferred and can affect the state of the job if the specified files do not exist.
-On an eviction, the *condor\_shadow* places these intermediate files into a subdirectory created in the
-$(SPOOL) directory on the submitting machine.
+On an eviction, the *condor\_shadow* places these intermediate files into a subdirectory created in the ``$(SPOOL)`` directory on the submitting machine.
 The job is then switched back to the Idle state until HTCondor finds a different machine on which to run.
-When the job is started again, HTCondor places into the job’s temporary working directory the executable and input files as before, plus any files stored in the submit machine’s $(SPOOL) directory for that job.
+When the job is started again, HTCondor places into the job’s temporary working directory the executable and input files as before, plus any files stored in the submit machine’s ``$(SPOOL)`` directory for that job.

 NOTE: A Windows console process can intercept a WM\_CLOSE message via the Win32 SetConsoleCtrlHandler() function, if it needs to do special